 The anatomy of how it works

 Many have tried, and even more have failed.
 Songwriting is a craft and sometimes a gift.
 For Michael Jackson it was both.
-From the moment father Joe discovered that his 5-year old son could sing, Jackson’s life was about music.
+From the moment his father Joe discovered that his five-year old son could sing, Jackson’s life was about music.
 He soon worked his butt off, sharpening his craft as a young singer and eventually also as a songwriter.